zslajchrt/zslajchrt.github.io/_posts/2015-08-23-developing-protean-applications-part4.md

 preserve the type information carried by the extended objects.
 It permits us to determine what the object is by means of `instanceof`.

-Thus, the `mapCurrencyOnItem` method determines whether the item is a metal cylinder by two invocations of `instanceof`.
-Then the method asks the currency database if such a coin is registered.
+Thus, the `makeCurrency` method determines whether the item is a paper rectangle by two invocations of `instanceof`.
+Then the method asks the currency database if such a banknote is registered.
 If so, it uses `withTraits` to create a new proxy object from the item object.
-The new proxy object has all the item's traits plus `Coin` and `CoinExemplar`.
+The new proxy object has all the item's traits plus `ScannedBanknote` and `Banknote`.

 Unfortunately, using `withTraits` helped us only in part.
-We avoided copying the item's state to the new instance, but there is the `coinEx` object left, whose state must be copied to the new instance.
+We avoided copying the item's state to the new instance, but there is the `banknote` object left, whose state must be copied to the new instance.
 This is a conceptual problem stemming from the nature of traits, which are primarily supposed to extend the target object's behavior, not its state.
 Yet if a trait has some state,